r1ckr/vagrant/README.md

 This is to spin up multiple VMs with the same Vagrantfile

 ##devbox
-This one is to spin up a devbox
+This one is to start up a devbox VM used for quick dev checks

 ##sandbox
 To play around